dotnet/sign/README.md

-# NOTE: This readme is out-of-date with the server configuration.
-Updated instructions will be provided shortly.

 # Authenticode Signing Service and Client

 This project aims to make it easier to integrate Authenticode signing into a CI process by providing a secured API